MathildeMG/a-network-of-one-s-own/README.md

 [^1]: Harvey, J., & Ogilvie, M. (2000).
 The Biographical Dictionary of Women in Science: Pioneering Lives from Ancient Times to the Mid-Twentieth Century.
 Taylor & Francis.

+### python script
+This forder contains one file which presents each step of the data procession in order to extract the network.

+### Clustered entities
+This file contains the original ID's and entity names and their new ones after having cleaned them to limit the noise or duplicates in the network.
+As explained, this is not exhaustiv nd is mainly based on educated guesses.